The rover will launch next year to search for evidence of past or present life on Mars.

-Until now, the rover has been known by the ESA name ExoMars; it's designed to drill into the first 6.5 feet of the Martian surface and look for signs of habitability, as well as for possible indications of microscopic life.
+Until the ESA's announcement, the rover had been known as ExoMars; it's designed to drill into the first 6.5 feet (2 meters) of the Martian surface to look for evidence of past or present life.
 Franklin's name was chosen by a UK-led committee that sifted through almost 36,000 suggestions from the public.
-"We had the usual clutch of acronyms, deities and inspirational words," says Dr Sue Horne, the head space exploration at the UK Space Agency, "but when we got down to the short shortlist — it was the obvious choice."
+"We had the usual clutch of acronyms, deities and inspirational words," said Dr. Sue Horne, the head space exploration at the UK Space Agency, "but when we got down to the short shortlist — it was the obvious choice."
 Alice Bunn, international director of the U.K. Space Agency, agrees: "Rosalind Franklin is one of science's most influential women, and her part in the discovery of the structure of DNA was truly groundbreaking," she wrote in a statement.
 "It’s fitting that the robot bearing her name will search for the building blocks of life on Mars, as she did so on Earth through her work on DNA."

 Books About Women And Space

 Mae Jemison famously became the first black woman in space on the Space Shuttle Endeavour in 1992 but years before that historic journey, she was a little girl who dreamed of dancing in space.
 Her mother told her, "If you believe it, and work hard for it, anything is possible."
 Little Mae's curiosity, intelligence, and determination, matched with her parents' encouraging words, paved the way for her incredible success at NASA.
 This inspirational introduction to a trailblazing astronaut will encourage children to reach for the stars and never give up on their dreams.